Money and duty free for Sweden

-If you are arriving from a non-EU country, the following goods may be imported into Sweden by travellers without incurring customs duty:
+If you are arriving from a non-EU country, the following goods may be imported into Sweden by travellers with a minimum age of 17 years without incurring customs duty:

 • 200 cigarettes or 100 cigarillos or 50 cigars or 250g of tobacco.
 You may combine any of these tobacco products provided you do not exceed the total limit.

-• 4L of wine and 16L of strong beer and 1L of spirits over 22% volume or 2L of alcoholic beverages less than 22% volume.
+• 4L of wine and 16L of strong beer and 1L of spirits over 22% volume or 2L of alcoholic beverages less than 22% volume or a proportional mix of these products provided the limit is not exceeded.

 • Other goods up to the value of €430 for air and sea travellers and €300 for other travellers (reduced to €150 for children under 15).

 • You must be at least 20 years old to bring alcohol and 18 years to bring tobacco.

-Unlicensed firearms and ammunition, meat and dairy products from outside the EEA, and medicines and narcotics (unless prescribed).
+Unlicensed firearms and ammunition, meat, fish, and dairy products from outside the EU, endangered species (unless you have a permit), and medicines and narcotics (unless prescribed).

 Unlicensed firearms and ammunition.